jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	$ chmod u+x hello.sh

-This would use the [chmod][] to add _executable_ permissions (+x) to the file called â€˜hello.shâ€™ (the â€˜uâ€™ means add this permission to just you, the user).
-Without it, your script wonâ€™t run.
+This would use the [chmod][] to add _executable_ permissions (+x) to the file called 'hello.sh' (the 'u' means add this permission to just you, the user).
+Without it, your script won't run.
 Except that it did.
 One of the oddities of using the USB drive for this course, is that files copied to a USB drive have all permissions turned on by default.
 Just remember that you will normally need to run `chmod` on any script that you create.
-Itâ€™s probably a good habit to get into now.
+It's probably a good habit to get into now.

-The chmod command can also modify read and write permissions for files, and change any of the three sets of permissions (read, write, execute) at the level of â€˜userâ€™, â€˜groupâ€™, and â€˜otherâ€™.
-You probably wonâ€™t need to know any more about the chmod command other than you need to use it to make scripts executable.
+The chmod command can also modify read and write permissions for files, and change any of the three sets of permissions (read, write, execute) at the level of 'user', 'group', and 'other'.
+You probably won't need to know any more about the chmod command other than you need to use it to make scripts executable.

 [chmod]: http://en.wikipedia.org/wiki/Chmod